Summer Reading Program

 You can find more information on the program and how to collaborate with participating institutions at the Information for Public Libraries fact sheet.
 You can find participating site locations at http://www.mcgi.state.mi.us/schoolnutrition/.
 For more information, and access to downloadable bookmarks, flyers and more, visit www.michigan.gov/sfsp.
 For great Summer Food program planning information and ideas for public libraries, go to the California Summer Meal Coalition site at www.summermealcoalition.org.

 The Library of Michigan purchases Summer Reading manuals from CSLP for each public library building in the state each year.
-The 2019 manuals will be the online version only.
-Information how to access these manuals will be available at www.cslpreads.org in late Fall of 2018.
+The 2020 manuals will be the online version only.
+Information how to access these manuals is available at www.cslpreads.org.

-Upstart is the commercial vendor selected to produce materials designed exclusively for CSLP members.
-Public libraries in participating states can purchase posters, reading logs, bookmarks, certificates and a variety of reading incentives at significant savings.
+Public libraries in participating states can purchase posters, reading logs, bookmarks, certificates and a variety of reading incentives at significant savings at www.cslpreads.org.
 You may order in the fall for spring billing and delivery.
+Paper catalogs are being shipped to public libraries in Michigan, Fall 2019.

 Public Service Announcements (PSAs)